gzpan/Translation-on-Tars-Documents/tars_cpp_user_guide.md

 # 6. Tars defined return code
 ```
-/ / Define the return code given by the TARS service
+//Define the return code given by the TARS service
 const int TARSSERVERSUCCESS       = 0;    //Server-side processing succeeded
 const int TARSSERVERDECODEERR     = -1;   //Server-side decoding exception
 const int TARSSERVERENCODEERR     = -2;   //Server-side encoding exception
 const int TARSSERVERNOFUNCERR     = -3;   //There is no such function on the server side
 const int TARSSERVERNOSERVANTERR  = -4;   //The server does not have the Servant object
 const int TARSSERVERRESETGRID     = -5;   // server grayscale state is inconsistent
 const int TARSSERVERQUEUETIMEOUT  = -6;   //server queue exceeds limit
 const int TARSASYNCCALLTIMEOUT    = -7;   // Asynchronous call timeout
 const int TARSINVOKETIMEOUT       = -7;   //call timeout
 const int TARSPROXYCONNECTERR     = -8;   //proxy link exception
 const int TARSSERVEROVERLOAD      = -9;   //Server overload, exceeding queue length
 const int TARSADAPTERNULL         = -10;  //The client routing is empty, the service does not exist or all services are down.
 const int TARSINVOKEBYINVALIDESET = -11;  //The client calls the set rule illegally
 const int TARSCLIENTDECODEERR     = -12;  //Client decoding exception
 const int TARSSERVERUNKNOWNERR    = -99;  //The server is in an abnormal position
 ```

 # 7. Business Configuration
 The Tars service framework provides the ability to pull the configuration of a service from tarsconfig to a local directory.

 The method of use is very simple.
-In the initialize of the server, call addConfig to pull the configuration file.
+In the initialize of the Server, call addConfig to pull the configuration file.

 Take HelloServer as an example:
 ```